 Dr. Jason G. GillmoreProfessor of Chemistry

-Jason Gillmore started working at Hope in July 2004.
+Jason Gillmore joined the faculty at Hope in July 2004.
 Tenured and promoted in 2010 and promoted again in 2016, Professor Gillmore has also been a Schaap Research Fellow since 2013.

 Areas of expertise